 Although Qatar has historically enjoyed domestic political stability and good international relations, Qatar is located in a region that is strategically important and parts of this region are experiencing or have, at times, experienced political instability, geopolitical and diplomatic tensions, domestic turmoil and violence, and armed conflict.
 For example, there have been significant political changes in Tunisia and Egypt, armed conflicts in Iraq, Libya and Syria, an ongoing civil war in Yemen, an escalation in the Israeli-Palestinian conflict as well as the multinational conflict with the Islamic State, and protests and related activities in a number of other countries in the region.
 These recent and ongoing developments, along with terrorist acts, acts of maritime piracy and other forms of instability in the region, that may or may not directly involve Qatar, could have a material adverse effect on Qatar's economy, including an effect on Qatar's ability to engage in international trade and destabilizing effects on the oil and gas market.
-QP and its subsidiaries rely heavily on the ability to send and receive ships through the Straits of Hormuz and any closure of the Strait of Hormuz may have an adverse impact on GCC countries, including Qatar.

 Relations between Qatar and certain of its neighbours in the Middle East and North Africa region have recently become more strained.
 On June 5, 2017, Bahrain, Egypt, Saudi Arabia and the United Arab Emirates (the "Quartet") took steps to cut trade, transport and diplomatic ties with Qatar (the "Quartet Blockade").
 The measures adopted included a sudden and unprecedented closure of sea and air routes with Qatar and a closure of the land border between Qatar and Saudi Arabia (Qatar's only land border), which created logistical challenges for Qatar.
 The blockade disrupted historical trade routes that Qatar has depended on for the import of key consumer goods, food staples and industrial materials.
 As part of the Quartet Blockade, Qatari officials and diplomats were expelled from the Quartet countries.
 Qatari citizens were also expelled from the Quartet countries (other than Egypt), and citizens of the Quartet countries (other than Egypt) were forbidden by the Quartet countries from remaining in Qatar.
-Certain other countries, primarily in North Africa but also including Jordan and Yemen, also severed or reduced diplomatic relations with Oatar.
-Additionally, the Ouartet Blockade placed significant pressure on Qatar's financial system and the Qatari riyal, leading, among other things, to significant outflows from non-resident and private sector customer deposits and a fall in Qatar's foreign currency reserves in its aftermath.
+Certain other countries, primarily in North Africa but also including Jordan and Yemen, also severed or reduced diplomatic relations with Qatar.
+Additionally, the Quartet Blockade placed significant pressure on Oatar's financial system and the Oatari rival, leading, among other things, to significant outflows from non-resident and private sector customer deposits and a fall in Qatar's foreign currency reserves in its aftermath.
 Immediately following the imposition of the Quartet Blockade, deposits amounting to nearly U.S.\$20 billion were withdrawn from the Qatari banking system.
-Although the Government has undertaken a number of measures to counter the effects of the Quartet Blockade, additional pressures could build up in the future and there can be no assurance that such measures will be sufficient to adequately offset the economic, social or fiscal impact that the Quartet Blockade may have on Qatar in the future.
-The economic, social and fiscal impact of the Quartet Blockade on Qatar remains uncertain and it is unclear if the matter will be resolved in the near-term.
+Although the Government has undertaken a number of measures to counter the effects of the Quartet Blockade, additional pressures could build up in the future and there can be no assurance that such measures will be sufficient to adequately offset the economic, social or fiscal impact that the Quartet Blockade may have on Qatar in the future The economic, social and fiscal impact of the Quartet Blockade on Qatar remains uncertain and it is unclear if the matter will be resolved in the near-term.
 Prolonged uncertainty may negatively affect business and investor confidence, which may reduce foreign investment and economic growth in Qatar.
 Furthermore, disruptions to trade and transport links could impact the implementation of key infrastructure projects and delay Qatar's long-term diversification plans.
-See "Overview of the State of Qatar - Foreign Relations - Regional Relations" and "Economy - The Quartet Blockade and Qatar's Response".
+See "Overview of the State of Qatar - Foreign Relations" and "Economy - The Quartet Blockade and Qatar's Response".